Tensor PCA for Factor Models: Tensor Factor Models

 \section{Tensor Factor Models}

-Traditional factor models apply to two-dimensional panel data described by a matrix.
-For a dataset $\mathbf{Y}\in \R^{N\times T},$ the factor model with $R$ factors can be expressed as a sum of a low-rank matrix and a matrix $\mathbf{U}\in\R^{N\times T}$ of idiosyncratic shocks.\footnote{Recall that a matrix has rank-$R$ if and only if it can be expressed as a sum of $R$ outer products of two vectors.} Hence:
+Traditional factor models apply to $2$-dimensional panel data represented by a matrix $\mathbf{Y}\in \R^{N\times T}$.
+The factor model with $R$ factors can be expressed as a sum of a low-rank matrix and a matrix of idiosyncratic shocks: